 Next, you’ll choose a sprayer tip to use.
 Some types of water flossers come with different types of tips that are better for people with braces, gum disease, etc. If none of the special tips apply to your situation, choose the normal sprayer tip.

 Step 3 – Floss

 Put the tip of the flosser inside your mouth and turn it on.
 (DON’T turn it on before you’ve put it in your mouth, or the water will go everywhere!)
 Move the tip around your mouth, targeting your gums as well as the spaces between your teeth on both the front and back sides.

 There are many different kinds of water flossers to choose from, with the Waterpik brand being the most notable.
 Several of their water flossers have been given the Seal of Acceptance from the American Dental Association, signifying that they are effective at reducing both plaque and gingivitis.
-Here’s a bit about the model I own, as well as a few other recommendations you may find helpful.

-This is the classic countertop model from Waterpik, and it is comes at an affordable price.
+This is the classic countertop model from Waterpik, and it comes at an affordable price.
 It does need to be plugged in to operate.

 This is a great kid-sized flosser that may actually get your kids to floss their teeth regularly!
 Plus it’s very affordable, which is a nice bonus.

-I hope this information has been helpful to you!
 I’ve really enjoyed using my water flosser, and my dental checkups have been better than ever because of it.
 I would definitely recommend one to anyone who has trouble remembering to use string floss as often as they should!